BertilBraun/Advanced-Techniques-in-Chess-Engines/README.md

 A [checkpoint](https://keras.io/callbacks/#checkpoint-callback) is used to save the model after each epoch, allowing manual testing of the model.

-## Evaluation
+### Evaluation

   To be determined, once the network is trained.

-## Play
+### Play

-The searchspace of the possible moves for the computer is explored using [MCTS](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search).
+The search space of the possible moves for the computer is explored using [MCTS](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search).
 The NN is thereby fed the current board state and depending on the evaluation provided by the NN, the next move is chosen.

-# Issues
+## Issues

 The NN currently does not learn anything.
 It converges within a few epochs to a average evaluation of the dataset and does not predict anything depending on the board state.

+## Ideas

+- The NN is way too large.
+It should be reduced to a much smaller size, since evaluation must be very fast and the evaluation of the board state is not that complex.
+- Output of the NN should be a linear layer, since the evaluation in the dataset is (probably) linear.
+- Only implementing a NN to evaluate the board state, would not lead to a very good chess AI.
+  - The move search would either be done with an algorithm like [MCTS](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) or MinMax with [Alpha-Beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) ([ref](https://www.youtube.com/watch?v=ffzvhe97J4Q)).
+  - Alternatively the move search could be done with a NN, which would be trained to predict the next move, given the current board state.
+This would be similar to [AlphaZero](https://en.wikipedia.org/wiki/AlphaZero).
+This would require a totally different approach and a lot more data and a stronger model.
+Also the training would be much more complex and time intensive.

-# Installation
+## Installation

 Run `pip install -r requirements.txt` to install the dependencies of the project.